Canada sees 'unprecedented' surge in asylum seekers

 In the border town of Champlain, New York, taxis arrive continuously as asylum seekers haul their belongings and help their children cross into Canada.

-Just footsteps away, the Canadian Border Services Agency have sent up tents where officers process the new arrivals.
+Just footsteps away, the Canadian Border Services Agency have sent up tents where officers process the new arrivals, reported CNN affiliate WPTZ.
 The number of people arriving has created a bottleneck at the border with more than 1,000 people waiting to be processed, according to the RCMP.

 As of July, Canada processed 21,695 refugee claimants, according to government figures.
 It's already 90% of the total number that officials registered last year.